Learn how to set up different status types, as well as which default statuses are available.

 Learn more about myallocator here:

-A locked status used by the system when a partial payment has been applied to a booking.
+The system uses this locked status when a partial payment has been applied to a booking.

 The system Deposit status notification is only sent when the booking changes to the Deposit status.
 Partial transactions applied when the booking is already at the Deposit status do not trigger the Deposit notification to send again.